Haris-199/file-uploader/README.md

 ## 🌐 Deployment

-Try out the web app with the following link: [NeoDrive](https://example.com)
+Try out the web app with the following link: [NeoDrive](https://file-uploader-mzec.onrender.com/)

 ## 🛠️ Libraries and Tools Used

+- **Express**: A web framework for Node.js, used to build the server-side logic.
+- **PostgreSQL**: A powerful, open-source object-relational database system used to store user information, file metadata, and other essential data.
 - **Prisma**: An ORM (Object-Relational Mapping) tool used for database management and migrations.
+- **Supabase**: A backend-as-a-service platform used for database management and authentication.
+- **Passport**: A middleware for handling user authentication.
+- **Bootstrap**: A CSS framework used for styling the application.
+- **EJS**: A templating engine used for rendering HTML pages.
 - **Jest**: A testing framework used to ensure the application has good test coverage and functions as expected.
 - **Supertest**: A library used for testing HTTP endpoints.
-- **Express**: A web application framework for Node.js, used to build the server-side logic.
 - **Multer**: A middleware for handling `multipart/form-data`, which is used for uploading files.
-- **bcrypt**: A library to help hash passwords.
+- **bcryptjs**: A library to help hash passwords.
-- **Supabase**: A backend-as-a-service platform used for database management and authentication.
-- **Passport**: A middleware for handling user authentication.
-- **Bootstrap**: A CSS framework used for styling the application.

 ## 🧪 Testing